Introduction

 UI flags

-hotkey, or by clicking at any area except the screen range rectangle.
+The mini-map mode can be toggled with B hotkey, or by clicking at any area except the screen range rectangle.

 Chord tool

-By double-clicking on a row in the piano roll, you invoke the chord tool:
+By double-clicking on a row in the piano roll you invoke the chord tool:

-It picks the current key signature from the timeline to determine what scale and root key to use to generate chords.
+It picks the current key signature from the timeline to determine which scale and root key to use to generate chords.
 Hence the main limitation of this tool: it can only generate chords that are easy to define with in-scale keys.

 Knife tool